 Metal is a common material that’s often used in building items, given that they’re strong and can last for a long time.
-However, you may occasionally come across items that have already been covered in rust, making the metal unsafe for use.
+However, you may occasionally come across things that have already been covered in rust, making the metal unsafe for use.
 So, what can you do with the rusted metal?

-Rusted metal is recyclable as long as it isn’t completely deteriorating.
+Rusted metal is recyclable as long as it isn’t wholly deteriorating.
 You can take lightly rusted metal to your local recycling center.
 Heavily deteriorated metal is better off going to the landfill as it probably won’t be accepted.

 Why Does Metal Rust, and How Can You Prevent It?

 To best understand whether rusted metal can or cannot be recycled, it’s best to discover why they rust in the first place.

 When extracted from the earth, metal is better known as an ore in an oxidized state.
 This extraction process is also known as smelting and causes the oxygen and iron bonds of the ore to separate so it can be further refined.